cqql/Fn.jl/README.md

 # Anonymous Parameter Functions for Julia

+My entry to the [long list](https://github.com/JuliaLang/julia/issues/5571) of attempts to make the underscore useful in Julia.
+And all of them are more advanced than this one but anyway, here you go.

+---

 Fn.jl exports `@fn` to bring Clojure's [shortform anonymous functions](https://clojure.org/guides/learn/functions#_anonymous_function_syntax) to Julia.
 Now you don't need to name the arguments of throwaway functions anymore and